shivannis/xandr-docs-public/xandr-docs/articles/monetize/buying-gumgum-inventory.md

 # Microsoft Monetize - Buying GumGum inventory

-You can enhance user engagement via [GumGum "in-image" or "in-screen" units](https://gumgum.com/image-recognition/in-image-advertising), which are available programmatically through
+You can enhance user engagement via [GumGum "in-image" or "in-screen" units](https://gumgum.com/guides/the-straightforward-guide-to-in-image-advertising), which are available programmatically through
 Xandr.
 GumGum ad campaigns involve a few adjustments to the process of uploading standard display campaigns.
 This page will guide you through this process and explain how to display your creative via GumGum's inventory.

-## Upload a Third - Party creative
+## Upload a third-party creative

 Navigate to the **Creative Manager** screen.
 Click on the **Create New** button